-Louise Ridley is an award-winning journalist, living and working in London.
-She was previously a freelance special projects editor at HuffPost UK and news editor for longform and special projects for BuzzFeed UK, and has also worked at publications including BBC Focus magazine, the Evening Standard and Campaign magazine.
+Louise Ridley is an award-winning journalist based in London.
+She is currently on maternity leave and will join Insider as a senior editor in April 2022. was previously a senior journalist at BBC Newsbeat.
+She has also worked at special projects editor at HuffPost UK and news editor for longform and special projects for BuzzFeed UK, and worked at publications including BBC Focus magazine, the Evening Standard and Campaign magazine.

 In 2018 Louise was special projects editor at HuffPost UK for its HuffPost Listens project, which relocated the London-based newsroom to Birmingham for a week of grassroots reporting and events to connect with the second-biggest city in the UK.